8bitdo’s NES30 Arcade Stick is a big, beautiful fighter companion

 In my relatively amateur opinion, however, 8bitdo did a good job with the stock joystick and buttons included with the controller.
 They feel like a genuine arcade experience, with satisfying, audible clickiness for the buttons and just enough resistance when you’re rotating that stick.
 It’s a much better experience overall for pulling off special moves vs. using the existing Switch controllers, and really amps up the fun factor for Ultra Street Fighter II, as well as the many re-released classic SNK fighters available for the console.

-The console also features a dedicated turbo button, which and a switch for changing between X-input and D-input modes, as well as wired USB support for PC and Raspberry Pi devices, via the included 3-meter USB cable (which is also used for charging the internal battery).
+The console also features a dedicated turbo button, and a switch for changing between X-input and D-input modes, as well as wired USB support for PC and Raspberry Pi devices, via the included 3-meter USB cable (which is also used for charging the internal battery).
 It gets 18 hours of playtime on just an hour or two of charging, which is plenty for a single charge, and works with Windows, Android, Mac, Switch and Steam wirelessly via Bluetooth, too.

 Functionality aside, the best thing about the NES30 Arcade Stick might be its charm.
 The use of NES (or Famicom, depending on your model) inspired colors and graphics really makes for an attractive package.
 Depending on your interior decor tastes, it could even be a central conversation piece adorning a coffee table or curio cabinet when not in use.